Autistic rights movement: Autistic Pride Day

 Autistic Pride Day is an annual pride celebration that was established by Aspies For Freedom and is observed on 18 June.
 Organizers of the celebration have compared their efforts to the civil rights and LGBTQ social movements.

 Autistics Speaking Day

 Autistics Speaking Day was established by members of the autistic community and is observed annually on 1 November.
 It provides an opportunity for autistic people to challenge negative stereotypes by speaking for themselves and sharing their stories.
 The first Autistics Speaking Day was held in 2010.
-According to Corina Becker, one of the founders, the day is to "acknowledge our difficulties while sharing our strengths, passions, and interests."
+According to Corina Becker, one of the founders, the day is to "acknowledge our difficulties while sharing our strengths, passions, and interests".
 The idea for the event developed out of opposition to a Communication Shutdown fundraising campaign led by U.S. charity Autism Speaks.
 Participants had been asked to "simulate having autism" by straying from all forms of online communication for one day.
 That event received criticism and accused Autism Speaks of missing the point of what autism actually is, referring to autistic individuals' comfort using other means of communication.

-Autism Acceptance Project

-In 2006 the Autism Acceptance Project (TAAProject) was founded by Estée Klar, the mother of an autistic child, with help from an autistic advisory board.
-The project was dedicated to promoting acceptance and accommodations for autistic people in society and was primarily supported by autistic people.
-The website for TAAProject disappeared a decade later, but the idea of promoting acceptance has now been adopted with other campaigns such as Autism Acceptance Month.